lucena placa de la plaza del coso

 • Some useful links (car hire, other ideas for visits)

-A few words about Lucena and its origins
+A few words about Lucena and its origins before reading what to see

 The evolution of the town’s name perfectly illustrates the historical past of this incredible city.
 The name comes from the Hebrew Eli ossana, אלי הושענא, which means “God keeps us”, or Eliossana.
 This was the name by which the Jews called it.
 With the Muslim occupation the city would take the name اليشانة, Al-Yussana.